c4ldas/c4ldas-seapi/README.md

+<h2>Upgrade to Next.js v15</h2>

+This branch is to upgrade the Next.js to version 15

 <h2>Getting Started</h2>

 <p>This project aims to have an easy way to share and install Streamelements overlays in your Twitch channel using a simple code or URL.
 Also, here I am going to share some widgets that I created so the community can use it on their channels.</p>